ImmaBicBoi/TaaG/docker/README.md

 -Open a browser and navigate to [http://localhost:8080](http://localhost:8080)
   -You should see the default TaaG page.

--To stop the containers run the following command in the docker directory "docker-compose stop --volumes"
+-To stop the containers run the following command in the docker directory "docker-compose stop" or "docker-compse down --volumes" to remove the copied volumes after shutdown.

 ## Commands Useful For Trouble Shooting Docker